 Press the Generate New Token button.

+A popup modal will ask you for a token name.
 Enter a name for your token (it can be anything) and press the Create Token button.

 Insert the API token in the MailerLite API key field.
-Your connection will also need a nickname, which can be any random name you’d like to give it.
+Your connection will also need a nickname, which can be any name you’d like to give it.